Blendify/blender-manual/blender_docs/manual/render/cycles/optimizations/nodes.rst

 - Replace the following nodes with the constant result of their evaluation, if all their inputs are determined to be constant:

-  RGB, Value, MixRGB, Math, Vector Math, RGB to BW, Gamma, Bright Contrast, Invert, Separate/Combine RGB/XYZ/HSV, Blackbody, RGB Curves, Vector Curves, Color Ramps.
+  RGB, Value, Mix RGB, Math, Vector Math, RGB to BW, Gamma, Bright Contrast, Invert, Separate/Combine RGB/XYZ/HSV, Blackbody, RGB Curves, Vector Curves, Color Ramps.

 - Detect Mix RGB, Math and Vector Math nodes that become no-op (without Clamp) or evaluate to 0 as a result of addition, subtraction, multiplication, division or dot/cross product with a known constant 0 or 1 input, and replace with the apropriate input link or constant result.
-- Eliminate MixRGB Mix (without Clamp) and Mix Shader nodes when Fac is known to be 0 or 1 by replacing with the appropriate input value or link.
+- Eliminate Mix RGB Mix (without Clamp) and Mix Shader nodes when Factor is known to be 0 or 1 by replacing with the appropriate input value or link.
-- Eliminate no-op MixRGB (except Burn, Dodge, Lighten, or enabled Clamp), Invert, RGB Curves and Vector Curves nodes with known zero Fac.
+- Eliminate no-op Mix RGB (except Burn, Dodge, Lighten, or enabled Clamp), Invert, RGB Curves and Vector Curves nodes with known zero Factor.
 - Eliminate Emission and Background shader nodes that do not emit any light, and Add Shader nodes with one or both input arguments missing.
 - Eliminate Bump with constant Height input, using its Normal input or Geometry Normal instead.